-Kits that have the sculpture already created are available.
+Kits that have the sculpture already created are available to purchase on Amazon and at local stores.
 However, it is a fun and rewarding process to create your own sculpture.
-You can make an economical and personalized wire frame sculpture by using common household clothes hangers.
+You can make an economical and personalized wireframe DIY outdoor Christmas decoration by using common household clothes hangers.

 Things You'll Need

 Bend heavy-duty clothes hanger wire into the shape of your choice to make the frame for your Christmas light sculpture.
 Some popular sculptures are Christmas wreaths, snowmen, snowflakes, reindeer, Santa Claus, gift boxes, lollipops and candy canes.

 To help form the shape, use objects found around the house.

 For example, to bend the wire in a circle for a wreath, wrap the wire around a coffee can.
 To make a square shape, use the outside corner of a wall and push the wire over the corner.
 A star of David can be formed using two pieces of wire shaped into a triangle and then joined together.
 Christmas trees can be made by spiraling the wire with a large spiral at the bottom and working each spiral smaller until you get to the top.

 2. Secure the ends of the wire

 Secure the ends of the clothes hanger wire by cutting 3-inch sections of floral wire.
 Wrap the floral wire around the hanger wire and twist it like a bread bag tie.

 3. Solder the joints

 Solder the joints and ends of the wire to permanently hold them in position.
 Follow the directions on the solder packaging.